 Biking and Walking Safety Education is typically taught to students during their normal school day.

-Along with Bicycle and Walk Safety Education courses, the BTA Safe Routes program can also provide the following trainings for teachers and staff.
+Along with Bicycle and Walk Safety Education courses, The Street Trust's Safe Routes program can also provide the following trainings for teachers and staff.
 Click here for more information.

 Training for Teachers